Have you had those moments in therapy where you feel stuck or there is looping on issues related to negative life experiences?

 HOW TO GET STARTED WITH ADJUNCTIVE EMDR THERAPY

-Primary therapist obtains a Release of Information from client for Kerr Counseling, PLLC./Annette Kerr, LPC and then faxes over the ROI to 817-483-6169 or contacts me by email or by phone to determine best method for delivery of ROI.
+The primary therapist obtains a Release of Information from the client for Kerr Counseling, PLLC, and Annette Kerr, LPC, and then faxes the ROI to 817-483-6169 or contacts me by email or phone to determine the best method for delivering the ROI.

 Primary therapist and Annette Kerr discuss issues related to referral and develop potential targets for EMDR processing.

-Client makes appointment with me.
-Client can come to this website and use the contact form or email me at annette@annettekerrcounseling.com or call me.
+The client makes an appointment with me.
+The client can visit this website, use the contact form, email me at annette@annettekerrcounseling.com, or call me directly.

-Client and Annette Kerr discuss/complete the following: issues for treatment, develop clear targets for treatment, explanation of EMDR treatment and the process, client signs open release of information between both therapists and discuss EMDR therapist role in the treatment, importance of the primary therapy relationship.
+Client and Annette Kerr discuss/complete the following: issues for treatment, develop clear targets for therapy, explanation of EMDR treatment and the process, client signs open release of information between both therapists, and discuss EMDR therapist role in the treatment, importance of the primary therapy relationship.

-The primary therapist and Annette Kerr agrees upon a method for active and reciprocal communication to coordinate the therapy.
+The primary therapist and Annette Kerr agree upon a method for active and reciprocal communication to coordinate the therapy.

-Client, Annette Kerr and primary therapist agree upon frequency of EMDR sessions and primary counseling sessions.
+Client, Annette Kerr, and the primary therapist agree upon the frequency of EMDR sessions and primary counseling sessions.
 Then we get into the nitty gritty!

 EMDR therapy is such a tremendously valuable approach that it warrants referrals.
-As therapists, we each bring something different and unique to the table and clients benefit from the different approaches to treatment and from the confidence that is developed through multiple positive therapeutic relationships.
+As therapists, we each bring something unique to the table, and clients benefit from the diverse approaches to treatment and from the confidence that develops through multiple positive therapeutic relationships.